 In the Medieval Institute Reading Room

-The Medieval Institute will offer Medieval Latin in Summer 2017, open to undergraduate and graduate students.
+The Medieval Institute will offer Medieval Latin (open to undergraduate and graduate students) and Diplomatics (open only to graduate students) in Summer 2017.
 Enrollment and detailed information is available at the Summer Session web site.

 MI 40004/60004 Medieval Latin